G-02NNL7GR5B

 44. The Harlequin Shrimp (Hymenocera elegans)

-Technique: Harlequin Shrimps are often found in small overhangs or crevices making them kind of hard to film or photograph.
-They do tend to stick around in a particular spot, so once you have found one of these beautiful critters the waiting game starts.
-Patience will eventually create the opportunity to get the shot you’ve been waiting for.
-Do not rush it… if it doesn’t work out immediately then swim away to return 10 minutes later or so.
+Harlequin Shrimps are often found in small overhangs or crevices, making them somewhat challenging and from time to time almost impossible to film or photograph.
+However, they tend to stick around in a particular spot.
+Once you have found one of these beautiful critters, the waiting game begins.
+Patience will eventually create the opportunity to capture the underwater footage you've been waiting for.
+Do not rush it.
+If it doesn't work out immediately, swim away and return several minutes later or so.
+Take note that if undisturbed, they can remain there for a long period, so maybe postpone your shots to a next dive.

 Discover the beauty beneath the surface with our online Marine Wildlife Videography course!